 - Informational Meetings Coming up in November and December, 2017

 - List of Mapping Contractors working on the project (PDF)

 - Property Parcel Program F.A.Q.

 - Parcel Data and Metadata Templates (comply with Parcel Data Standard v 2.3)

 - The New and Approved Parcel Data Standard (v.
 2.3)

-What is the Statewide Property Parcel Mapping Program Project?
+What is the Statewide Property Parcel Mapping Program?

-- A funded project to create or update parcel data (the mapping data that depicts ownership boundaries on tax maps, plus associated attributes, like SPAN) to meet the state data standard over 3 years AND to establish an ongoing Program to support annual updates to that data.
+- A funded project to create or update parcel data (the mapping data that depicts ownership boundaries on tax maps, plus associated attributes, like SPAN) to meet the state data standard over 3 years and to establish an ongoing maintenance program to support annual updates to that data.

-- Mapping contractors will be chosen by the state to do the initial creation/update.
+- Mapping contractors are chosen by the state to do the initial creation/update.
 Criteria for choosing which contractors work with which towns will include towns preferences and the ability of contractors to create mapping data that meet the state standard.

-- A request for proposals will be published in early 2017, seeking mapping contractors interested in working with multiple towns.
+- A request for proposals was published in early 2017, seeking mapping contractors interested in working with multiple towns.
 We expect that about 1/3 of the state will be mapped each year for 3 years.
 Towns interested in participating in the program should contact the Program Manager named above.